-This article explores the usefulness of an organized brainstorming session by applying the principles of time management and ideas on how to conduct time-saving meetings.
+This article explores the usefulness of an organized brainstorming session.
+It applies the principles of time management and presents ideas on the conduct of time-saving meetings.
 Here are brainstorming tips that are proven to work.

-Brainstorming Tips to Generate Ideas
+5 Brainstorming Tips to Generate Ideas

 You can quickly generate research ideas by brainstorming on your chosen topic.
 Find colleagues, classmates, or friends who share the same passion, interest, field of specialization, or discipline.

-Materials Needed for Brainstorming Session
+2. Prepare the Materials Needed for the Brainstorming Session

 1. a new marker (to avoid interrupting the brainstorming session due to depleted ink) or chalk

-2. a small (2′ x 3′) whiteboard, blackboard or Manila paper
+2. a small (2′ x 3′) whiteboard, blackboard, or Manila paper

 3. a comfortable room free from distractions

-The Group Memory
+3. The Group Memory

 Whatever content jotted down on this medium serves as the “group memory.”
-The whiteboard or the Manila paper in front of the group will hold everybody’s attention as you discuss the idea for research that you are initially interested in but which you find too broad to research on.
+The whiteboard or the Manila paper in front of the group will hold everybody’s attention as you discuss the idea for research that you are initially interested in but which you find too broad to research.

 Therefore, you will serve as the moderator who will present the initial idea for research that the group will brainstorm on.
 A group composed of 3 to 4 four people would be best where everyone is seated in an arc in front of you to avoid unnecessary conversations.

 You can conduct brainstorming in one hour, so 8 to 9 o’clock or 9 to 10 o’clock would be ideal.
 Never do this at 1 or 2 o’clock as sleepiness can easily slip in, but 4 o’clock would be okay because the mind gets a second wind.

-Begin with a keyword such as “climate change.”
+For example, you may begin with a keyword such as “climate change.”
 Write this at the center of the whiteboard, blackboard, or Manila paper.
 From there, come up with a mind map (see mind mapping).

-© 2012 November 10 P. A. Regoniel
+© 2012 November 10 P. A. Regoniel | Updated 16 December 2021